JumpTheShark/JS_MiMiC_Architecture/README.md

 };
 ```

-Though it is able to implement a head module equally to any common module, there is a list of recommendations for head module implementation:
+Though it is able to implement a head module equally to any common module, here is a list of recommendations for head module implementation:

 * Head module consists predominantly of executive task requests among with input argument request and (optional) return value;
 * Except for requests, it is allowed to make basic calculations corresponding to the business logic of executive tasks' relation;